-- The examiners conducting and assessing Speaking Tests at the Centre must work together to ensure a common approach to the conduct of the Speaking Test and the application of the mark scheme. - One examiner at the Centre must take responsibility for the standardisation of the marking of examiners at the Centre.
-This person must ensure that all candidates taking the 0539/05 Speaking Test at the Centre are judged against the same standards and that a valid rank order of candidates for the Centre as a whole is produced.
-Standardisation can take various forms, but the initial marking of each candidate must be done as the test is being conducted and not on the basis of a recording. - The Speaking Tests of all candidates at the Centre must be recorded.
-A single recorded sample for external moderation should then be produced according to the instructions in Section 7.3.1 with the additional requirement that the sample should, as far as possible, include equal numbers of recordings from each examiner used at the Centre.
-A Working Mark Sheet should be submitted for each examiner. - The final column on the Working Mark Sheet (Internally Moderated Mark) must be used to record the results of internal moderation and details of the Centre's internal moderation procedures must be enclosed with the materials for external moderation.
+- The examiners conducting and assessing Speaking tests at the centre must work together to ensure a common approach to the conduct of the Speaking test and the application of the mark scheme. - One examiner at the centre must take responsibility for the standardisation of the marking of examiners at the centre.
+This person must ensure that all candidates taking the 0539/05 Speaking test at the centre are judged against the same standards and that a valid rank order of candidates for the centre as a whole is produced.
+Standardisation can take various forms, but the initial marking of each candidate must be done as the test is being conducted and not on the basis of a recording. - The Speaking tests of all candidates at the centre must be recorded.
+A single recorded sample for external moderation should then be produced with the additional requirement that the sample should, as far as possible, include equal numbers of recordings from each examiner used at the centre.
+A Working Mark Sheet should be submitted for each examiner. - The final column on the Working Mark Sheet (Internally Moderated Mark) must be used to record the results of internal moderation and details of the centre's internal moderation procedures must be enclosed with the materials for external moderation.